jshum/blog/_posts/2012-10-25-looking-back-two.md

 ---
 layout: post
 title: "Looking back 2"
+tldr: "brainstorming points on a speech for high school students"
 ---

 * You control your life. be comfortable with yourself, your imperfections, your regrets. you decide who you want to be.